microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 - aml_config: Stores the configuration of azure resources hosting the Azure Machine Learning workspace.
 - environment_config: Stores the base image and dynamic properties set at runtime.
-- pipeline_configs: Stores the configuration for pr and dev pipelines for each model supported by the solution.
+- pipeline_configs: Stores the configuration for ci and dev pipelines for each model supported by the solution.
 - deploy_configs: Stores online and batch configuration for deployments for each model.

 ### aml_config